RavenDB vs MongoDB

 See how we compare to other databases

-“Under load, RavenDB matches or exceeds Couchbase performance at the 99.99 percentile with third of the hardware resources.
+“Under load, RavenDB matches or exceeds Couchbase performance at the 99.99 percentile with a third of the hardware resources.
 In the cloud this translates to 80% cost savings.”

 Rakuten Kobo